 I have a BA in English and Comparative Literature and an MA in Literary Translation from the University of East Anglia and a PhD in Translation Studies from the University of Portsmouth.
 After completing my PhD, I held positions at the University of Exeter and the University of Hull before joining Portsmouth as a lecturer in 2012.

 The focus of my teaching is the theory and practice of translation.
 I contribute to undergraduate and postgraduate programmes in this area.
-I also contribute to study skills teaching.
+I also teach research methodology and study skills.

 I am a fellow of the Higher Education Academy.

-Drawing from cultural studies approaches, my research analyses how people use translation in various forms.
+Situated in the critical humanities and drawing from cultural studies and comparative literature, my research analyses how people use translation in various forms.
 My first book, The Many Voices of Lydia Davis (EUP, 2016) explores how Lydia Davis' translation practice intersects with her work as an author, particularly her responses to her translations and her use of translation as a form of composition.

-I am core staff on the Shanghai Jiao Tong Baker Centre Media Translation and Digital Culture Research School and serve on the editorial boards of The Comics Grid and The Journal of Specialised Translation.
+I am core staff on the Baker Centre Media Translation and Digital Culture Research School and serve on the editorial boards of The Comics Grid and The Journal of Specialised Translation (where I am Liaison Editor) and the reading committee of TTR.
 From 2020, I am a member of the AHRC Peer Review College.
 I am an associate member of the Manchester Games Studies Network.
-My work has been published in journals such as The Year's Work in Critical and Cultural Theory, Journal of Adaptation in Film and Performance, Translation Studies, Quaderns: revista de traduccio, Journal of Specialised Translation, Translation and Literature and TTR.
-A list of my publications can be found in the university repository.
-I reguarly peer review manuscripts for journals and publishers in Translation Studies and Comparative Literature.
+My work has been published in international journals such as Analog Game Studies, Feminist Media Studies, The Year's Work in Critical and Cultural Theory, Journal of Adaptation in Film and Performance, Translation Studies, Quaderns: revista de traduccio, Journal of Specialised Translation, Translation and Literature and TTR.
+I regularly peer review manuscripts for journals and publishers in Translation Studies and Comparative Literature.

 - Translation Studies, Literature, Film